 The Middlesex emblem is deployed by a number of county organisations.
-Sporting bodies using the crown and seaxes include the Middlesex Football Association; Middlesex County Archery Association (shown below in two forms); the county Swimming association; Middlesex Badminton Association; Middlesex Netball Association; Middlesex Bowling Association; Middlesex Darts, Middlesex Golf Union, Middlesex Table Tennis Association and Middlesex Hockey, which appears to use two versions of the seaxes, one with the crown which strongly resembles the old council arms and another with reversed blades and no crowns, which resembles the former badge of the county cricket team and that of the Middlesex rugby team, although with a distinct blue frame around a red field, rather than the straight blue field found on those two badges.
+Sporting bodies using the crown and seaxes, displayed below, include the Middlesex Football Association; Middlesex County Archery Association (shown below in two forms); the county Swimming association; Middlesex Badminton Association; Middlesex Netball Association; Middlesex Bowling Association; Middlesex Darts, Middlesex Golf Union, Middlesex Table Tennis Association and Middlesex Hockey, which appears to use two versions of the seaxes, one with the crown which strongly resembles the old council arms and another with blades but no crown, which resembles the former badge of the county cricket team and that of the Middlesex rugby team, although with a distinct blue frame around a red field, rather than the straight blue field found on those two badges.

 In 2017 Middlesex Cricket club adopted a new badge based more closely on the county flag

 some one hundred and seven years after the crown had been added to the county emblem to distinguish it from neighbouring Essex!

 Middlesex Football Association has also revised its badge

 Until 2017 the crown and seaxes also appeared on the badge

 adopted by Brentford football club in 1996, the only professional club in the county to acknowledge its true county status in this manner.
 Further examples of other, amateur, football teams in Middlesex making use of the Middlesex emblem can be found here